Talalqasimi11/cricket-league-app/PRD.md

 - Creates record in match_innings table

 **Acceptance Criteria:**
-- ✅ Captain can start innings for live match
+- ✅ Team owner can start innings for live match
 - ✅ Cannot start if match not live
 - ✅ Statistics initialized correctly